 However, many of our homeowners see the value in the cost of a professional install, which includes fabrication, templating, delivery and installation.

-So, professional install or DIY – the choice is yours.
+So, professional installation or DIY – the choice is yours.

 Finishing of PaperStone – Should you Buff or Sand?